Unique Cyprus drama festival takes audience back to ancient Greece

-The International Festival of Ancient Greek Drama is an annual government-run event in Cyprus.
-With accomodation, travel and other expenses paid for over 30 theatre companies pitch every year for participation.
-This year only seven companies were selected, including groups from Greece, Romania, Georgia and Cyprus itself.
+The International Festival of Ancient Greek Drama is an annual government-run event in Cyprus (co-organised by the Cultural Services of the Ministry of Education and Culture, Cyprus Centre of the International Theatre Institute (CCITI) and Cyprus Tourism Organisation).
+With accommodation, travel and other expenses paid for over 30 theatre companies around the world pitch every year for participation.
+This year only six companies were selected, including groups from Greece, Romania, Georgia and Cyprus itself.
 The only other event of this kind in Europe is held in Greece.
-Staged in ancient amphitheatres, the audiences get a sense of how these dramas were performed 2,500 yearss ago.
+Staged in ancient amphitheatres, the audiences get a sense of how these dramas were performed 2,500 years ago.

 European Recognition

-"This festival is the only festival, where you can see ancient Greek drama productions, says festival director Christos Georgiou.
+"This festival is the only festival, where you can see ancient Greek drama productions, says festival’s general coordinator and the CCITI head Christos Georgiou.
 "There are not only performances of ancient dramas from Cyprus, but also from Greece and from other countries around the world.
 The last few years the festival is growing and developing.
 It's on an upward trend, thanks to growing audience numbers, but mostly thanks to the distinction of European recognition - the EFFE label 'Europe for Festivals, Festivals for Europe' (EFFE).
 This means our festival is now one of the best European festivals," Georgiou adds.

 The Roman theatre at Kourion is a testament to Cyprus’s multicultural heritage.
 The site has cultural strata dating back 3,000 years and has lived through Hellinistic, Arabic, Assiriam, Persian and finally Roman invasions.
 The latter left Cyprus with a site that had belonged to a wealthy Roman citizen, known as Eustolios.
 It has a breathtaking view of the Mediterranean and the Kourion Amphitheatre.